osg-htc/docs/docs/data/install-xrootd.md

 `cmsd`
 The Cluster Management Services Daemon controls communication between nodes.

 Note that for large virtual organizations, a site-level redirector may actually also communicate upwards to a regional or global redirector that handles access to a multi-level hierarchy.
 This section will only cover handling one level of XRootD hierarchy.

-In the instructions below, %RED%RDRNODE<span class="twiki-macro ENDCOLOR"></span> will refer to the redirector host and %RED%DATANODE<span class="twiki-macro ENDCOLOR"></span> will refer to the data node host.
+In the instructions below, %RED%RDRNODE%ENDCOLOR% will refer to the redirector host and %RED%DATANODE%ENDCOLOR% will refer to the data node host.
 These should be replaced with the fully-qualified domain name of the host in question.

 #### Modify /etc/xrootd/xrootd-clustered.cfg

 You will need to modify the `xrootd-clustered.cfg` on the redirector node and each data node.
 The following example should serve as a base configuration for clustering.
 Further customizations are detailed below.

 ``` file
 all.export %RED%/tmp%ENDCOLOR% stage